Portadown College

 Portadown College is an academically selective, co-educational post-14 grammar school in Portadown, County Armagh, Northern Ireland.

 History

 Preparatory Department

-Portadown College Preparatory Department was founded in 1921 as the Carleton Collegiate School in St Mark's former Parochial Hall in Carleton Street, Portadown.
-The founding headmaster, Mr W J Warren, was previously the joint principal of Banbridge Academy before serving in World War I in 1914-18.
+Portadown College Preparatory Department was founded in 1921 as the Carleton Collegiate School in the former St Mark's Parochial Hall in Carleton Street, Portadown.
+The founding headmaster, Mr W.J.
+Warren, was previously the joint principal of Banbridge Academy before serving in World War I in 1914-18.
 The Prep was located in Bann House until 1949, when it moved to a second and larger site on the Killicomain Road.
 The Preparatory Department closed in 2006 and the old building now houses the Art department of the college.

 Bann House (1924 - 1962)

 The new school grew rapidly and required larger premises.
 In October 1924, a house on the Edenderry bank of the River Bann was purchased by a group of prominent local citizens (for a sum of £4,400) and made available to Mr Warren to establish Portadown College.
 Edenderry House was much extended during this time, a cloistered courtyard and assembly hall block was added in 1927, and finally a large new classroom and laboratory wing added in 1936.
 When the college moved further out, the site was first used as a Technical College and now as Bann House - the area headquarters for the musical activities of the Southern Education and Library Board.
 The remains of the original old house burned down in 1981.